Meet-S0ni/Interview-Questions/README.md

   - from surat
   - completed graduation in 2021
   - with 2.5+ years of experience in creating, configuring, and managing ci/cd pipelines and cloud resource
 - why do you want to leave
+- Let's say you have been given a task and that task's deadline is 7 days, but client forgot to assign access to perform the task it took 3 days to assign access and then you can start working on a task, how you will handle this situation, what are the steps you will take
+- let's say I have given you a task to create infrastructure for an application, what are the questions you will ask me regarding the task?
+-

 ## Kubernetes:
 - what is Kubernetes and why
-- what is dis advantage of Kubernetes
+- what is disadvantage of Kubernetes
 - prepare architecture
 - replicasets and replication controller
 - pod and deployment